jaehahuh/Signal-and-System/README.md

 Programming language: MATLAB

 These are homework and projects that I did in NYU Tandon signals and systems class.

-What I learned in this class is linear system theory for analog and digital systems; linearity, causality and time invariance; impulse response, convolution and stability; the Laplace, z- transforms and applications to Linear Time Invariant (LTI) systems; frequency response, analog and digital filter design; Fourier Series, Fourier Transforms and the sampling theorem
+What I learned in class is as follows.

+- linear system theory for analog and digital systems
+- linearity, causality and time invariance
+- impulse response, convolution and stability
+- the Laplace, Z- transforms and applications to Linear Time Invariant (LTI) systems
+- frequency response, analog and digital filter design
+- Fourier Series, Fourier Transforms and the sampling theorem